WICG/webpackage/IETF-WG-charter.md

 optionally sign these resources such that a user agent can trust that they came from their claimed web origins.
 Key goals for WPACK are:

+* Efficiently storing a few or many, small or large resources, whose URLs are from one to many origins.
+Three examples of the sets of resources that should be supported are: a client-generated snapshot of a complete web page, a web page's tree of JavaScript modules, and El Paquete Semanal from Cuba.
 * Allowing web apps to be safely installed after having been retrieved from a peer.
 * Minimizing the latency to load a subresource from a package, whether the